beml201/lolliplots/README.md

 # lolliplots
-A python tool to create lylliplot visualisations
+A python tool to create lolliplot visualisations